Belfast Metropolitan College Charitable Trust

 Belfast Metropolitan College Charitable Trust was launched in 2006 to mark the centenary of further education in Belfast.
 Over the past 100 years, Belfast Metropolitan College has received a number of donations from former students and benefactors.
 The Trust was established to manage these funds and to secure further funding which will be used to support Belfast Met and develop opportunities and facilities for students.

-Scholarship Scheme - The Scheme is now open for applications - closing date 25 January 2018 at 12 noon
+The Big Idea - Now open for applications - closing date Tuesday 8 May 2018 at 12 noon.

 Through its Scholarship Scheme, the Trust selects talented, committed students and awards financial support to enable them to develop and enhance their experience and skills; thus helping to build a highly skilled workforce for Northern Ireland.
 Since it began the Trust has enhanced the career and life experience of over 150 College students.